 Marketers and HRs essentially have the same role – to promote the company’s value, vision, and mission to attract the right clients.
 The only difference is that HR targets top talent to hire for the company, and marketers target clients/customers to drive business revenue.
 Collaboration between these two teams is unlikely, but a highly rewarding initiative.

-Apart from knowing and adopting the major HR trends, HR has profound knowledge of what the company offers and wants to achieve.
-This can be helpful when creating newsletters promoting the company’s values, which in return can benefit the HR team also.
+Apart from knowing and adopting major HR trends such as mobile recruiting, remote work integration, and AI-driven talent management, HR also has profound knowledge of what the company offers and aims to achieve.
+This can be helpful when creating newsletters promoting the company’s values, which in return can also benefit the HR team.

 Moreover, an HR’s knowledge can be invaluable to creating an internal newsletter.
 They know precisely what motivates and engages employees, what company goals are, and how to drive action.